dylanj/yokoy/README.md

 # convert to yaml (so we can inspect)
 yq eval -P swagger.json > swagger.yaml

+# hack: we need to remove the 200response code from export-tasks/{exportTaskId}/artefacts so that we can generate a valid api

 # generate code with oapi-codegen
 oapi-codegen -package api swagger.yaml &> api/yokoy.gen.go

+# hack: we need to comment out the usage of InvoiceStatus as the API returns ints and the api docs say string
 ```

 ### Generate models from DB